cloudogu/k8s-dogu-operator/docs/operations/handling_dogus_with_exposed_ports_en.md

 # Expose TCP/UDP ports

-Other ports, such as `2222` for the SCM manager, are not necessarily based on the HTTP protocol and use pure TCP or UDP.
+Other ports, such as `2222` for the SCM-Manager, are not necessarily based on the HTTP protocol and use pure TCP or UDP.
 These ports are also entered into the `ces-loadblancer`.
 Additionally, these are written to `tcp-services` and `udp-services` configmaps for the `nginx-ingress` to route the traffic (see [nginx-guide](https://kubernetes.github.io/ingress-nginx/user-guide/exposing-tcp-udp-services/)).